kolergy/Exocoetidae/README.md

 # Exocoetidae
-Tentative of autonomous flying fish for ESP-8266
+Tentative of autonomous flying fish for ESP-8266 programmed with Arduino IDE Rough positionning based on Wifi RSSI